XvisionAS/FieldTwin-Integration-Demo/HOWTO.md

 ```

 * The value of sample resolution can be `1` or more
-* Providing `simplify: true` removes the points that fall in a straight line
+* Providing `simplify: true` removes the points that fall in a straight line which reduces the data size
 * The connection profile is returned in the `sampled` attribute

 ## Visualise custom data for a staged asset